toralf/tor-relays/README.md

 A _Prometheus node exporter_ is deployed by defining `prometheus_node_exporter: true`.

-For Prometheus config examples and Grafana dashboards take a look at [this](https://github.com/toralf/torutils/tree/main/dashboards) repository.
+For more Prometheus config examples and Grafana dashboards take a look at [this](https://github.com/toralf/torutils/tree/main/dashboards) repository.

 ### Misc